 This scented cat litter is great for those who prefer a fresh scent.
 It's made with natural ingredients and controls odour effectively.
 It's low dust and clumps well, making cleanup easy.
 Plus, the calming scent can help reduce stress in cats.

 What is non-clumping cat litter?
-Unlike traditional litters, non-clumping cat litters are preferred by some cat parents because of its highly absorbent nature, superior odour control, and it's low-maintenance clean-up.
+Unlike traditional litters, the best non-clumping cat litters are preferred by some cat parents because of it's highly absorbent nature, superior odour control, and it's low-maintenance clean-up.

 This non-clumping litter is made from recycled paper and is biodegradable and compostable.
 It's low dust and fragrance-free, making it a great choice for cats with sensitive noses.
 Plus, it's lightweight and easy to scoop.